1 November 1944 reconnaissance sortie over Japan: Aftermath

 The F-13 returned to Saipan after a 14-hour flight.
 By the next day the crew had named the aircraft "Tokyo Rose" in reference to the propaganda broadcaster.
 Steakley received the Distinguished Flying Cross for the flight, and the other members of the crew were also later decorated.
-It took weeks to process all of the photographs and months to fully analyse them.
+It took weeks to process all of the photographs and months to fully analyze them.

 The photographs taken during the sortie were an important source of intelligence for the Twentieth Air Force and other American units, especially as 1 November proved to be the only day of the air campaign against Japan in which weather conditions over the home islands were entirely clear of cloud.
 Hansell later said the sortie had been probably the greatest single contribution to the air war with Japan.

 The 3d PRS flew 16 more sorties over Japan before XXI Bomber Command's first raid against Tokyo on 24 November, but several of these missions were frustrated by bad weather.
 One F-13 was lost during a mission to Nagoya on 21 November, but the squadron had nine aircraft at Saipan by the end of the month.
 The 3d PRS continued to fly reconnaissance sorties over Japan until the end of the war.